plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 * Plausible Analytics: /blog-or-vlog/ 2.4k
 * AWStats: /wp-cron.php 89.4k, /feed/ 74k, home page 64k

 Most of the page views and pages that AWStats counts are made by bots to the backend pages that are not customer facing.
-My actual top post, /blog-or-vlog/, is 6th in the list on AWStats with 3k views	.
+My actual top post, /blog-or-vlog/, is 6th in the list on AWStats with 3k views.

 #### Top countries